kat-kan/kawqa-gad-playwright/CONTRIBUTING.md

 4. if you use localhost version of the GAD application, `BASE_URL` variable in `.env` file should stay intact, otherwise it should be changed to a proper one
 5. add user email and user password to the `.env` file

+Notes: Option `--with-deps chromium` allows to install Playwright for use with Chromium-based browser only.
+We've decided to narrow the pool of browsers to Chromium in the initial period of working on the code.

 ### Pull Request rules

 1. All contributions are welcome, but please: a.
 Join the group first b.
 DO NOT create Pull Requests without an issue